eigenfoo-archives/fitzhugh-nagumo/README.md

-# fithugh_nagumo
+# FitzHugh-Nagumo

-Simulations of the FitzHugh-Nagumo neuron
+This repository documents explorations in mathematical neuroscience: specifically, numerical models of neural networks of FitzHugh-Nagumo neurons.